Wei-Qing-Du/Search-by-image/README.md

 # Search image by deep learning

-We try to use deep learning deep Convolutional Neural Networks to catch feature of images which will be a classifier to let computer know image type and then find similar images from local computer.
+We try to use deep learning Deep Convolutional Neural Networks to catch feature of images which will be a classifier to let computer know image type and then find similar images from local computer.

 # References
 Our project referenced **Image Retrieval[1]** and **Tensorflow-cifar-10[2]** to training the data.